MichiMauch/country_capital-cities_coordinates_iso2-3/README.md

+# GeoJSON file with capital cities and their coordinates
-# Since I couldn't find a proper source that could find countries, capitals and their coordinates, I created a GeoJson file myself, which contains all important infos
+Since I couldn't find a proper source that could find countries, capitals and their coordinates, I created a GeoJson file myself, which contains all important infos